federicomor/federicomor.github.io/portfolio/en.md

 ## Writing with chemistry
 This is a project that probably dates back to high school years where, inspired by the periodic table hang on the wall of the classroom, I tried to build words and phrases using the elements from the periodic table as letters.
-With this in mind, I implemented this idea with some C code, available [here](https://github.com/federicomor/writing-with-chemistry), which is also proposed here through a conversion to javascript.
+I implemented this idea with some C code, available [here](https://github.com/federicomor/writing-with-chemistry), which is also proposed here through a conversion to javascript.

 ~~~
 <!-- Switch to select between English and Italian -->